radu-pisoi/webhelp-feedback-mailer/README.md

 # WebHelp Feedback Mailer

-Module used to send email notification for various feedback events: feedback message need to be approved, new account have been created, etc.
+Module used to send email notifications for various feedback events: feedback message need to be approved, new account have been created, etc.

 Technologies:
 * JavaMail API - https://javaee.github.io/javamail/